 - i.
 Work-in-progress: Represents cost incurred in respect of unsold area (including land) of the real estate development projects or cost incurred on projects where the revenue is yet to be recognized.
-Work-inprogress is valued at lower of cost and net realizable value. - ii.
-Finished goods Stock of Flats: Valued at lower of cost and net realizable value. - iii.
+Work-in-progress is valued at lower of cost and net realizable value. - ii.
 Raw materials, components and stores: Valued at lower of cost and net realizable value.
-Cost is determined based on FIFO basis. - iv.
+Cost is determined based on FIFO - iii.
 Land stock: Valued at lower of cost and net realizable value.